programmfabrik/apitest/README.md

 - `--log-network`: Log all network traffic
 - `--log-datastore`: Log datastore operations
 - `--log-verbose`: `--log-network`, `--log-datastore` and a few additional trace informations

+- `--log-timestamp` / `-t`: Log the timestamp of the log message into the console

 You can also set the log verbosity per single testcase.
 The greater verbosity wins.